naoshibaikyu/cyborgresistance/halloween.md

 %As Shade Man gives them time to say their good byes, the entire castle around him begins to quake.

-WitchArrietty: molly, i want to say... i love you
+WitchArrietty Sad: Molly, I've been wanting to say...
+I love you!

 UlalaMolly Annoyed: ...We've been dating for months, Arri.
 We're girlfriends.

-WitchArrietty: I know right??
-I just can't believe it!!
+WitchArrietty Happy: I know right??
+I just still can't believe it!!

 OniSilver Angry: Brace yourselves for the worst. **[gets in a guarding stance]**